Project

 • The proxy (at least in Foreman 1.4.2) accepts ALL connections when trusted_hosts is empty, not just verified connections.
 In a test deployment, we were able to access the API via curl without providing any credentials or certificates/keys when trusted_hosts was empty.

-#1 Updated by Jon McKenzie about 9 years ago
+Updated by Jon McKenzie almost 10 years ago

 So this seems to be a larger problem than I originally thought.
 It seems to be that regardless of whether SSL information is specified, only DNS checking is done to validate clients.